 Step 4: Locate Model Number

-- The Model Number starts with “A” followed by four digits (e.g., A2757).
+- The device model begins with “A”, followed by four digits (e.g., A2757).

 Standard iPad